 A project-oriented continuation of mechanical measurement systems.
 Application of measurement techniques using group projects in thermodynamics, mechanics of solids, heat transfer, fluid flow, vibrations and nuclear radiation detection.
-PREREQUI-SITES: ME 2410, ME 3150, ME 3521, and ME 3611.
+PREREQUISITES: ME 2410, ME 3150, ME 3521, and ME 3611.
 Graded on Pass/Fail basis only.

 ME 3440 Engineering Systems Analysis (4-0).
-The purpose of this course is to show the

 The purpose of this course is to show the similarities of engineering problems arising from a variety of disciplines.
 After problems are classified, various methods of solutions are reviewed and studied.
 For the numerical solutions of problems, students are introduced to the computer facilities of the school.
 Whenever possible, students are strongly encouraged to solve problems using a variety of computer languages.
+FORTRAN and

-FORTRAN and BASIC are emphasized.
+BASIC are emphasized.
 The use of programmable personal calculators is strongly encouraged.
 PREREQUISITES: ME 2101, ME 2201, ME 2502, and ME 2601.

 ME 3521 Mechanical Vibration (3-2).
 Free and forced vibration of discrete linear systems.
 Vibration isolation and suppression.
 Vibration of bars, shafts, and beams.
 Supporting laboratory work.
-PREREQUI-SITES: ME 2502, ME 2601, and MA 2401 or equivalent (may be taken concurrently).
+PREREQUISITES: ME 2502, ME 2601, and MA 2401 or equivalent (may be taken concurrently).

 ME 3611 Mechanics of Solids II (4-0).
 Fundamentals of elasticity.
 Failure theories.
 Energy methods.
 Indeterminate structures.
 Stability of simple structures.
 Torsion of members with non-circular cross section.
 Plate behavior.
 PREREQUISITES: ME 2501, ME 2601, and MA 2401 or equivalent (may be taken concurrently).